• Skip to primary navigation

 • What's the Story Behind this Recipe?

-• What is Nashville Hot Chicken, and why is it Awesome?
+• What is Nashville Hot Chicken? (and why is it Awesome?)

-• How to Make this Recipe (Step-by-Step)
+• How to Make this Nashville Hot Chicken Recipe

-• FAQs & Expert Tips
+• Tricks & Tips

-• More Southern-Fried Recipes
+• More Southern Recipes

-• Nashville Hot Chicken
+• Hattie B's Nashville Hot Chicken

 What's the Story Behind this Recipe?